 Hijab.
-The very word conjures up images of gorgeous Muslim girls with pretty scarves tied around their head, hiding their hair from view.
+The very word conjures up images of gorgeous Muslim girls with pretty scarves tied around their heads, hiding their hair from view.
 There’s a great deal to be said about this amazing practice that elevates a girl’s beauty by concealing something that societal standards deem necessary for her to look beautiful—her hair.
-So it’s quite natural and unsurprising that the hijab has made its way into mainstream fashion.
+So it’s quite natural and unsurprising that the hijab style has made its way into mainstream fashion.

 How To Wear Hijab – Step By Step Techniques.

 1. Simple Hijab Style

 - Drape a long rectangular scarf over your head with one side longer than the other.

 - Pinup both sides of the scarf together under your chin.